Making Worthy Teamwork Apologies | #integrity #peopleskills

 Respect.
 The sooner and more completely all embrace diversity by showing true respect for differences, the greater the chance that teammates can accept apologies when a problem between them occurs.

-Any sense of disrespect, disregard, one-upmanship, verbal bullying, sarcastic digs, or passive aggressive manipulation will always be the context within which your words of apology will be viewed.
-Even after teammates have known each other awhile, never forget the daily dose of respect to keep the threads of teamwork strong.
+Any sense of disrespect, disregard, one-upmanship, verbal bullying, sarcastic digs, or passive aggressive manipulation will cast a shadow over apologies.
+Even after teammates have known each other awhile they must remember the daily dose of respect to keep the threads of teamwork strong.

-Checklist step: What thoughts and feelings inside of you bring you to show even the littlest bit of disrespect for others?
+Checklist step: What thoughts and feelings of yours bring you to disrespect for others?
 Need to control, insecurity, discomfort with ambiguity, self-deception, fear of the new, extreme individual views, ignorance of cultural, gender, educational or personality differences?

 Appreciation.
 While respect keeps the threads of interaction strong, appreciation turns those threads into a vivid painting of warm positive context.
 Every time you express sincere appreciation for a teammate’s talents, strengths, behaviors, and uniqueness, you increase the chance that your apology in bad times will be accepted by the others.

 Checklist step: In a quiet moment, list out the names of all your teammates.
 If possible, put his/her picture next to each name.
 Write down 2 positive traits and 1 unique trait for each.
 Share this information in natural conversation when you witness these traits.
-When people are both respected and appreciated for who they are, they can also hear your sincere apologies in tough times.
+When people are both respected and appreciated for who they are, they can also accept your sincere apologies.

 Ownership.
 The ultimate challenge for accepting an apology is to hear the sincerity over the pain.
 At the very early stages of pain, clear words of ownership of the mistake shout out the immediate pain and prevent additional pain.
 Respect and appreciation can then filter in as teammates realize you own the impact of your behavior.